guy-g/DetectionTagger/README.md

 The bounding boxes are automatically save (/load) to (/from) json files.

-Given an image and class:
+Given an image and class, it enables:
-  1. Adding new bounding box is done by dragging the mouse when pressing the left key.
+  1. Adding new bounding box by dragging the mouse when pressing the left key.
-  2. Deleting bounding boxes is done by double-click.
+  2. Deleting bounding boxes by double-click on them.
-  3. Deleting all the bounding boxes is done by pressing c (clear)
+  3. Deleting all the bounding boxes by pressing c (clear).
+  4. Undo by pressing z
+  5. Redo by pressing y
+  6. Move to the next image by pressing d.
+  7. Move to the former image by pressing a.
+  8. Move to the next class by pressing on SPACE.
+  9. When the work on the given image is done, you can press ENTER to never see this image again.
+Then, you automatically forwarded to the next image.
+  10. Quit by pressing q.

+The data structure of operations that enables the redo & undo doesn't saved due to storage optimization and hence this tool enables redo & undo only on the new operations since the last openning of the tool.